jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

 (2) Associated person has a corresponding meaning.
 (3) For the purposes of this Act, a person is another person's holding entity if, and only if, that other person is its subsidiary.

-### 11 Application of Act to friendly societies and credit unions
+### 11 Application of Act to friendly societies
-This Act applies to a friendly society or a credit union (as those terms are defined in section 2 of the Friendly Societies and Credit Unions Act 1982) as if the friendly society or credit union were a body corporate.
+This Act applies to a friendly society (as that term is defined in section 2 of the Friendly Societies and Credit Unions Act 1982) as if the friendly society were a body corporate.

 **Bank's functions**